This article raises a lot of valid points on relationships, but unfortunately, this little snippet on cheating embedded within was an exception.

 Some will obfuscate the issue by claiming that an affair is always a complex issue with “layers”.
 Maybe the cheater had a difficult childhood, or there was some perceived slight.
 Heavens, his wife couldn’t juggle doing all the chores and neglected his back rub so he cheated!
 Or her husband who was working 70 hour weeks made her feel ignored so she cheated!
 Frankly, this feels like yet another platitude.
 Everybody has faced difficulties.
 That is zero excuse to then turn around and hurt someone.
 A rapist can have a terrible childhood.
 A thief could be a person who didn’t know better.
 I say these not to equate cheating with severe crimes, but to point out that many of these “mitigating factors” often are feeble excuses in disguise.

 On a preliminary glance, it sounds at best like friendly advice, at worst an empty platitude.
+You can replace infidelity here with anything – stabbing, assault.
+It’s similar to (1), where this excuse shifts the responsibility of moving forward to the victim instead of acknowledging the blame attributable to the cheater.
 This notion is actually far more pertinacious.

 This is another way to subtly blame the cheated on for the ruination of the relationship, this time after the cheating has occurred.
 A victim of infidelity who walks away is deemed to have given up on the relationship.
 Instead of pinning the accountability on the cheater, the romanticising of the couple that works hard together to overcome cheating implies that the cheated on is lacking.